-18 Therefore, for the purposes of further evaluation of alternatives, placement of material in a distributed
+Therefore, for the purposes of further evaluation of alternatives, placement of material in a distributed

-19 (long-length) sediment plug located in the low flow channel bed is retained as a delivery option for implement the design will partly depend on how the Project is implemented (e.g., competitive bidding,sole source), the entity selected to implement the Project, and how specific the methods of
+19 (long-length) sediment plug located in the low flow channel bed is retained as a delivery option for

+- 20 consideration in the development of alternatives.
+Ultimately, there will be numerous means and methods - of achieving the desired results within the parameters of the final design.
+The actual technologies used to - implement the design will partly depend on how the Project is implemented (e.g., competitive bidding, - sole source), the entity selected to implement the Project, and how specific the methods of - implementation are dictated by the Program.
+These uncertainties are further discussed in Section 13.